 Figure 4 shows the MAE improvements of the models with different information sets over ETS model.
-We only compare the MAEs in this figure and following figures because the results from four measures are quite consistent with each other.
+We only compare the MAEs in this figure and the following figures because the results from four measures are consistent with each other.
 The incorporation of the focal product’s own predictors contributes 85.7% of improvements over ETS model.
-The extra information from intra-category five top sales products contributes additional 6.7%.
+The extra information from the intra-category five top sales products contributes an additional 6.7%.
 The following extra information sets contribute less and less.
 The ADL-inter-PCA(4) can only improve over ADL-intra-all 0.5%, and the ADL-inter-all model improves over ADL-inter-PCA(4) only 1.3%.
-All the intra-category information at most contributes about 12.6% extra improvements over the own predictors model, while all the inter-category information contributes only 1.6% additional improvements.
+All the intra-category information at most contributes about 12.6% extra accuracy improvements over the own predictors model, while all the inter-category information contributes only 1.6% additional improvements.

 [Table 3]

 In Table 3, we compare the forecasting results of three representative models, including ADL-own, ADL-intra-all and ADL-inter-all, for different categories individually.
-Those models are selected because they are the best preforming models with the three different information sets under rolling scheme.
+Those models are selected because they are the best preforming models with the three different information sets under the rolling scheme.
 The forecasts are averaged over forecasting horizon from one to four weeks in the table.
-In general, both ADL-intra-all and ADL-inter-all models consistently outperforms the baseline model across all categories.
-But the extent of improvements varies among different categories.
+In general, both ADL-intra-all and ADL-inter-all models consistently outperform the baseline model across all categories.
+But the extent of the improvements varies among different categories.
 Categories such as Cold cereal and Soup achieve limited forecasting improvements from extra information.
 In the category Frankfurters and Milk, however, both models improve the forecasts over the ADL-own model significantly.

 In order to show the value of intra- and inter-category information at category level, in Figure 5, we illustrate the MAE improvements of ADL-intra-all and ADL-inter-all over ADL-own among different categories.
 In categories, such as Frankfurters, Margarine/Butter, Carbonated beverages, and Milk, the contribution from intercategory information was relatively large, ranging from 12% to 44%, compared with that in other categories.
-While in Mayonnaise and Peanut butter, including the intercategory information in the model could even worsen the forecasts.
-An explanation is that the useful predictors from intercategory may be too weak to compensate the loss by including extra large numbers of noisy information for these categories.
+For Mayonnaise and Peanut butter, including the intercategory information in the model could even worsen the forecasts.
+An explanation is that the useful predictors from other intercategory may be too weak to compensate for the loss by including the extra volume of noisy information for these categories.

 [Figure 5]

-In order to investigate whether the proposed LASSO Granger is an effective way to identify the category level interactive structure, we compare the forecasting results of the proposed LASSO Granger with the results of a full connection structure based on ADL-inter-all under rolling scheme.
-The full connection means that when forecasting the sales of SKUs in one category, all other 14 categories are considered as the influential categories.
+In order to investigate whether the proposed LASSO Granger is an effective way to identify the category level interactive structure, we compare the forecasting results of the proposed LASSO Granger with the results of a fully connected structure based on ADL-inter-all under rolling scheme.
+The full connection means that when forecasting the sales of SKUs in one category, all other 14 categories are considered as influential categories.
 The comparison results are illustrated in Figure 6.
 All the MAEs of LASSO Granger across categories are smaller or equal to that of using structure of full connections.
-This means that a part connection (Figure 3) identified by LASSO Granger enhance the model’s forecasting abilities by reducing the redundant noisy data for some categories.
+This means that connections (Figure 3) identified by LASSO Granger enhance the model’s forecasting abilities by reducing the redundant noisy data for some categories.

 [Figure 6]